erutan/sierra-conditions/content/conditions/fire.md

 [California Smoke Information](http://californiasmokeinfo.blogspot.com/) is an outreach point that multiple CA agencies use.

 [Windy](https://www.windy.com/-PM2-5-pm2p5?cams,pm2p5,37.810,-119.221,8) has wind & air quality predictions.
-The further out they are, the less useful they are, and fires can create and alter their own patterns, but it's useful.
+The further out they are, the less useful they are, and fires can create and alter their own patterns, but it's at least a good general idea of what to expect.
 You can get a longer view out on [just wind patterns](https://www.windy.com/?37.571,-118.714,9).

 ## Historical burn areas